 eLMS vs eDMS vs eQMS

-An eQMS handles the full range of quality control data processes to ensure compliance.
-In addition to training management, an eQMS supports:
+eQMS software handles the full range of quality control data processes to ensure compliance.
+Along with training management, an eQMS supports:

 For life sciences companies, a fully validated eQMS offers 21 CFR Part 11/ Annex 11-compliant e-signatures, ISO 9001 and ISO 27001 certifications for meeting the regulatory requirements of a quality system, and a SOC 2 Type II report ensuring complete data privacy and security.

-An eQMS is infinitely scalable to handle the quality demands of companies of any size, across any life sciences vertical.
+An eQMS is infinitely scalable to handle the quality demands of companies of any size, across any life sciences vertical, from multi-site CROs to innovating biopharmas.
 And cloud-based systems connect remote teams and sites with no loss of accuracy or security.

 Curious how an eQMS can automate training management and streamline your training matrix?
 We can show you!